 Note for ER/HR teams: ER/HR professionals don’t have to wait on a report of workplace harassment to act.
 Once negative behavior is recognized, you can start to collect evidence and open a case internally.
 Many employees worry there will be consequences for reporting harassing behavior, which prevents them from coming forward.
 Taking action directly demonstrates a culture of accountability and commitment from ER to addressing harassment in the workplace.

-If the harassment persists (or if you’re uncomfortable or unsafe addressing the issue directly), report the incidents to your immediate supervisor and/or the HR team.
+If the harassment persists (or if you’re uncomfortable or unsafe addressing the issue directly), report the incidents to your immediate supervisor and/or the HR team using the designated process.
 Provide your evidence and account of events.
 This step is essential for involving the appropriate channels within the organization to address and investigate the situation.

 Note for ER/HR teams: When workplace harassment goes unreported, it’s often because affected employees don’t feel safe doing so.
 They worry that by attaching their names to a report, they’ll be targeted later for creating trouble for the organization.

 Ideally, your organization should have some method of reporting workplace harassment anonymously.
-This should also be well advertised, so that employees know how to report workplace harassment, and who to report it to, should the situation arise.
-Use regular trainings to communicate this tool to keep it top-of-mind with your employees, and be sure to share what happens when the company receives concerns from employees, so they know what to expect and are reassured that there’s a process in place to address any issues.
+In some cases, this is legally required.
+This should also be well-advertised so that employees know how to report workplace harassment and who to report it to should the situation arise.
+Use regular training to communicate this tool to keep it top-of-mind with your employees, and be sure to share what happens when the company receives concerns from employees, so they know what to expect and are reassured that there’s a process in place to address any issues.

 Focus on following the established reporting procedures to ensure a fair and thorough investigation.
 If you encounter any retaliation, report it.
 A commitment to non-retaliation is vital for fostering a culture of accountability and transparency when addressing workplace harassment.